xinzheyang/Relational-Database-Management-System/readme.txt

 Choosing implementation
 - We use a visitor visitor/CheckAllEquityExpVisitor.java to check if a join condition contains only equality joins.
 And we use SMJ for all joins with only equality joins, and BNLJ for all others where we can't apply SMJ.

+Other Notes:

+Our runnable jar file produces different results on different machines, we tried on two OS X machines and they produce very different query and logical/physical plan outputs.
+We couldn't figure out why but we suspect this to be a Java/Eclipse problem.

 ==================== Project 3 ====================

 The top-level class is Main.java in the database package